Hermsi1337/docker-ark-server/README.md

 #### Get things runnning
 ##### `docker-run`
-I personally preffer `docker-compose` but for those of you, who want to run their own ARK-server without any "zip and zap", here you go:
+I personally prefer `docker-compose` but for those of you, who want to run their own ARK-server without any "zip and zap", here you go:
 ```bash
 # You may want to change SESSION_NAME, ADMIN_PASSWORD or host-volume
 $ docker run -d --name="ark_server" --restart=always -v "${HOME}/ark-server:/app" -e SESSION_NAME="Awesome ARK is awesome" -e ADMIN_PASSWORD="FooB4r"